Creative Writing Summer School 2017

 - 22.5 hours of talks and readings (15 sessions, each lasting 1.5 hours).

-There will also be opportunuties for students to share their ideas and work with the group at open mic nights (one per week) and informal peer-led workshop sessions (two per week).
+Students have an opportunity to share their ideas and work with the group at open mic nights (one per week) and informal peer-led workshop sessions (two per week).

 Beyond the summer school, Oxford is a vibrant and cosmopolitan city with a busy cultural and social scene offering a wide variety of plays and shows, concerts, films and exhibitions.